andrealorenzon/testo_tesi/tesi.md

 - Level 3: 272 groups identified by three-digit numerical codes (01.1 to 99.0);
 - Level 4: 615 classes identified by four-digit numerical codes (01.11 to 99.00).

-The first four digits of the code, which is the first four levels of the classification system, are the same in all European countries.
+The first four digits of the code, which are the first four levels of the classification system, are the same in all European countries.
 National implementations may introduce additional levels.
 The fifth digit might vary from country to country and further digits are sometimes placed by  suppliers of databases.

 links: [Reference to all NACE codes](https://ec.europa.eu/competition/mergers/cases/index/nace_all.html) , [Wikipedia: NACE codes](https://en.wikipedia.org/wiki/Statistical_Classification_of_Economic_Activities_in_the_European_Community).